tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

 - There are different ways namespace is being used in this exercise
 - Which way is better?
 What are the advantages and disadvantages?
+  - Some ways i noticed was by explicitly writing the entire namespace in front of function, or to use the using namespace directive, or to alias some namespace like tt::chat to a variable like ttc and use that instead of tt::chat, advantages of writing the entire namespace is that it is more clear and explicit, but is it more verbose.
+The using directive is suitable for small functions but in case of larger peices of code, it might lead to name conflicts, by aliasing a part of the namespace or the entire namespace to a variable seems to be a combination of both to some extent.

 ## Abstracting Code into Classes